Banba

-She was part of an important triumvirate of matron goddesses, with her sisters, Ériu and Fódla.
+Banba was the first of the three goddesses to welcome the Milesians, the other two being, Fódla and Ériu.
+She offered the Milesians happiness and wealth if they named the land after her.
+They passed her by, and later met Fódla, who offered the same thing, and Ériu, who said they would live happily if they named the land after her.
+Some versions of the myth say that the Milesians banished her by singing spells.
 According to Seathrún Céitinn she worshipped Macha, who is also sometimes named as a daughter of Ernmas.
-The two goddesses may therefore be seen as equivalent.
 Céitinn also refers to a tradition that Banbha was the first person to set foot in Ireland before the flood, in a variation of the legend of Cessair.